imagej/imagej.github.io/_pages/plugins/xlib.md

 ```

 takes three binary images i0, i1, i2 and creates a colored mask out of it (see rightmost image to the right).
 Like in the the previous example, this operation requires setting the argument "Format for output image" to "int color".

 {% include thumbnail align="right" width="200" src='/media/plugins/xfig6-7-04.jpg' title='left: image i0, right: power of two of image i0' %} The operation
 ```java
 Math.pow(i0, 2.)
 ```

 yields the power of two of the image i0.
+It makes sense to set the value of "Format for output image" to "float gray" (instead of "byte gray") in order to avoid exceeding the value range.

 {% include thumbnail align="right" width="200" src='/media/plugins/xfig6-7-05.jpg' title='left: image i0, right: copy of the image i0 overlayed by a horizontal ramp' %} Or the operation
 ```python
 i0 + x
 ```

 will calculate a copy of the image i0 overlayed by a horizontal ramp.

 {% include thumbnail align="right" width="200" src='/media/plugins/xfig6-7-06.jpg' title='left: image i0, right: ramp with the same size as image i0' %} And the code line
 ```python
 x // i0